Get Started

 |---|---|---|

-| Required | Expression to set in the global variable.
+| Required | Enter a value or expression to set in the global variable.
 Drag and drop variables from |

-Setting the Expression
+Setting the Global Variable

 Enter the following expression in the Set Value field.
 Drag and drop num from Ability Variables on the left to complete it.

-Select the global variable num in the to field.
+num + 1 adds 1 to the current value of the global variable num.
 With this configuration, the result of the num + 1 expression is stored in the global variable num on every iteration.

 Setting Multiple Variables at Once